 Pop Century has a reputation among frequent Walt Disney World guests as being the favorite ‘value pick’ for a variety of reasons.
 It’s always been viewed as a cut above the All Star Resorts, but had slipped a bit in recent years.
-That was due to the opening of Disney’s Art of Animation Resort, which caused Pop Century’s stature among Walt Disney World fans to drop a bit.
+That was due to the debut of Disney’s Art of Animation Resort, which caused Pop Century’s stature among Walt Disney World fans to drop a bit.

 In fairness, even after the opening of Art of Animation’s Little Mermaid rooms, Pop Century was a popular choice for frugal travelers.
 The Little Mermaid rooms are often excluded from promotions, and are generally still slightly more expensive.
 Additionally, Pop Century is now seeing renewed interest for two other reasons that make the hotel very appealing–arguably worth downgrading to book.

 We covered these new rooms extensively in our Photos & Video: Inside Pop Century’s New Rooms post, and recommend taking a look at that if you want a truly comprehensive look at the redesign.
 We’ve also updated this post with a look at the new rooms in that section of the review.

 As we state in our All Star Movies Review and All Star Sports Review, the Value Resorts are quite divisive.
 Some love them for their convenience and price-points, others hate their design and feel they’re over the top and tacky.
 Although they’re far from being our favorite hotels, we don’t mind the Value Resorts for what they are.
 In fact, we’ve stayed at Pop Century many times over the years, and it’s a sentimental favorite for us.